akshayballal95/behavioural_ai_ethics/Group/introduction.md

 Visual prosthetics is another key application using BCI.
 With AI rudimentary vision can be achieved by converting images into binary pulses of electrical signals and delivering them the visual cortex [[Retinal_Prosthesis.pdf]].

 ## Postive and negative implications of BCI (incl Burwell 2017) - Sven

+## Preview of Akshay's Argument

+In the first section, we will see why it is very important for us to continue the development of AI-powered BCI technologies despite some of the criticisms like the concern about loss of personhood and concerns about privacy.
+We will see how we can use the capability approach framework to show the ethical importance of BCI technology.

+## Preview of Tim's Argument

+## Preview of Sven's Argument